cloudflare/workers-access-external-auth-example/README.md

 ## Debugging

-Run `wrangler tail -f pretty` to try and get some basic debug logs for your worker
+Run `wrangler tail -f pretty` to get basic debug logs for your worker.
+If you set `DEBUG=true` in wrangler.toml it will also output the incoming and outgoing JWTs.
+You can plug these into JWT.io to see what Access is sending you and what you are returning to Access.